dunglas/mercure/spec/mercure.md

 The [EventSource JavaScript interface](https://html.spec.whatwg.org/multipage/server-sent-events.html#the-eventsource-interface) **MAY** be used to establish the connection.
 Any other appropriate mechanism including but not limited to [readable streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API/Using_readable_streams) and [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) (used by popular polyfills) **MAY** also be used.

-The hub sends updates concerning all subscribed resources matching the provided URI templates.
+The hub sends updates concerning all subscribed resources matching the provided URI templates and the provided targets (see section #Authorization).
+If no targets are specied, the update is dispatched to all subscribers.
 The hub **MUST** send these updates as [text/event-stream compliant events](https://html.spec.whatwg.org/multipage/server-sent-events.html#sse-processing-model).

 The `data` property **MUST** contain the new version of the topic.
 It can be the full resource, or a partial update by using formats such as JSON Patch `@RFC6902` or JSON Merge Patch `@RFC7386`.